 Tutorial 29.
 Buffering and storing audio

-Recording audio into MEAP. |
+| Recording audio into MEAP. |

-In this tutorial, we will tackle the relatively simple example of recording a short sample of audio and playing it back using mSample.
-Of course, once you have this audio sample in memory, you could analyze it or manipulate it however you want.
+In addition to passing audio through MEAP, we have the capability of storing buffers of audio for playback or analysis.
+In this tutorial, we will tackle the example of recording a short sample of audio and playing it back using mSample.
+Of course, once you have this audio sample in memory, you could also analyze it or manipulate it however you want.

 In the global variable section we'll add the following code: